ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-batch-inference-example.md

 ## Prerequisites

-You must have a Kubernetes cluster running and `kubectl` configured to use it, and GPUs available.
-We provide a brief tutorial for setting up the necessary GPUs on Google Kubernetes Engine (GKE), but you can use any Kubernetes cluster with GPUs.
+You must have a Kubernetes cluster running,`kubectl` configured to use it, and GPUs available.
+This example provides a brief tutorial for setting up the necessary GPUs on Google Kubernetes Engine (GKE), but you can use any Kubernetes cluster with GPUs.

 ## Step 0: Create a Kubernetes cluster on GKE (Optional)